 As with anything sleep related, you must be consistent with all of the tools or techniques that you are using.

 When you are setting rules or boundaries for your child’s early rising, you have to follow the rules each and every time with no exceptions.
 If you don’t follow the rules, how can you expect the child to follow them?

-Being consistent on boundaries sets a clear expectation in the child’s mind.
-It will also lead to fewer arguments and faster results.
+Being consistent on boundaries, sets a clear expectation in the child’s mind.
+It will also lead to fewer battles and faster results.

-If you can completely rule out over tiredness as a factor, and your child is waking happily each morning and coping well throughout the day, their early rising may be caused by habit.
+If you can completely rule out over tiredness as a factor, and your child is waking up happily each morning and coping well throughout the day, their early waking may be caused by habit.

 Only if you are absolutely certain that all the other bases are covered, you can try a technique called Wake to Sleep.

-If your child consistently wakes early at the same time, at 5am for example, you can set your alarm and go into the child at 4.15am or 4.30am.
-Gently rouse them just a tiny amount, but do not wake them.
-This should resettle them into a new sleep cycle and prevent the early rising.
+If your child consistently wakes early at the same time each morning (for example at 5am everyday) try setting your alarm clock and go into your child at 4.15am or 4.30am.
+Gently rouse them just a tiny weeny amount, but do not wake them.
+This should nudge them into a new sleep cycle and prevent the early waking a 5am.
 Again, you would need to attempt this consistently for four or five nights to see a difference.

 If you would like my support to end your child’s early waking, arrange a free 15 minute phone call with me here

 The Sleep Sanctuary is a child sleep consultancy helping tired families to enjoy better sleep, and live healthier, happier lives.